Olympus Professional Lens Roundup

-They have two more M.Zuiko PRO lenses not covered in this roundup, the M.Zuiko 300mm F/4 IS PRO which is the only stabilized Olympus lens and the M.Zuiko 8mm F/1.8 Fisheye PRO which is the brightest fisheye of any brand or lens mount.
-Olympus lenses do not really need stabilization since all Olympus mirrorless cameras all offer it built-in, so it is interesting that the longest M.Zuiko PRO has it built-in.
+They have three more M.Zuiko PRO lenses not covered in this roundup, the M.Zuiko 300mm F/4 IS PRO, the M.Zuiko 17mm F/1.2 PRO and M.Zuiko 45mm F/1.2 PRO which is the brightest fisheye of any brand or lens mount.
+Interestingly two of these lenses are stabilized, which is not necessary for Olympus lenses since all their mirrorless cameras are stabilized.
+With the latest technological achievements though, in-lens stabilization can improve total stability.

 The above links lead to the specification page of each lens.
 Each next page in this Olympus Professional Lens roundup describes one of these lenses in more details along with a analysis of its optical performance.
 Click on the Next button to advance or use the menu below it to jump to a specific lens.

 Neocamera Blog is a medium for expressing ideas related to digital cameras and photography.
 Read about digital cameras in the context of technology, media, art and the world.
 Latest posts links: